smonroe4242/smonroe4242.github.io/README.md

 - Label system capable of **forward and backward declarations**
 - Two pass system:
 	- Instructions are digested into machine code as encountered
-	- Label addresses are calculated as encountered and stored seperately
+	- Label addresses are calculated and stored seperately
-	- Label references are filled with 0 in machine code buffer
+	- Label references are filled with 0's in the outfile buffer
-	- Blanks are filled with address offsets in second pass with known table of labels
+	- Blanks are filled with address offsets in second pass using table of labels
-- Upon syntax error, message is printed containing the bad syntax and line number in file
+- Upon syntax error, message is printed containing the failing syntax and line number in file
 - If error occurs, **all memory is cleared and freed** and no file is created or written to

 ### The Virtual Machine: